← All posts

 What's Next

 I'm working toward an initial release on the Mac App Store and TestFlight.
-Follow the progress on X or star the project on GitHub.
+Read about what happened in the first 48 hours or follow the progress on X.

 Stay in the loop